semiod-github/semiod-github.github.io/udemy2.md

 	   systemctl enable etcd

 	   Verification Commands:
-	   when we try with etcdctl --endpoints=https://127.0.0.1:2379 get foo,it gives unkown certificate authority
+	   when we try with etcdctl --endpoints=https://127.0.0.1:2379 get foo,it gives unknown certificate authority

 	   ETCDCTL_API=3 etcdctl --endpoints=https://127.0.0.1:2379
 --cacert=/etc/etcd/ca.crt --cert=/etc/etcd/etcd.crt --key=/etc/etcd/etcd.key put course "kplabs cka course is awesome"

 	   step5 : Configuring API server
-	   API server acts as a gateway to the Kubernetes Cluster When you intercat with you Kubernetes cluster using the kubectl command-line interface, you are actually communicating with the master API server component.
+	   API server acts as a gateway to the Kubernetes Cluster When you interact with you Kubernetes cluster using the kubectl command-line interface, you are actually communicating with the master API server component.

 	   kubectl get serviceaccount
 	   kubectl get serviceaccount -o yaml